Cost & Insurance Guide for Gastric Bypass Surgery

 Does Medicare, Medicaid Cover Gastric Bypass?

 Provided that you meet the coverage requirements, both Medicare and Medicaid do presently cover gastric bypass surgery.
-In order to qualify you must have a BMI of at least 35 and at least one co-morbidity, such as high blood pressure, diabetes, or sleep apnea.
+To qualify, you must have a BMI of at least 35 and at least one co-morbidity, such as high blood pressure, diabetes, or sleep apnea.
 You must also have documented evidence that you have been obese for at least five years.
 Both Medicare and Medicaid have additional requirements as well, such as documentation from your primary physician showing that you have tried other medically supervised weight loss programs for at least six months, passing a psychological exam, and proof showing that your weight loss surgery is medically necessary.

 Gastric Bypass Cost Without Insurance, Self-Pay Options

 If you find that your insurance provider will not cover your gastric bypass surgery, there are a couple of options for you to consider in the realm of self-pay.
-Some of the options that you will want to consider include loans and payment plans, if you don’t already have the money in savings available to you.
+Some of the options that you will want to consider include loans and payment plans if you don’t already have the money in savings available to you.

 Loans: Loans are one option that patients can turn to when they’ve been denied insurance coverage for a gastric bypass.
 Make sure that you talk with your physician to determine exactly what your surgery is going to cost so that you are borrowing enough to cover everything.
 You will want to budget for all of your expenses and have some left over in case there are complications, such as additional recovery time needed.
 Keep in mind that you will also need to pay interest payments along the way.